 • Negligence: Demonstrating that someone else’s negligence led to the accident is crucial.
 This involves proving that the responsible party failed to uphold a reasonable duty of care.

-• Injuries Resulted from the Accident: Providing evidence that the accident directly caused injuries is essential.
+• Injuries Resulted from the Accident: It is essential to provide evidence that the accident directly caused injuries.
 This often involves medical documentation and expert testimonies.

 • Damages Incurred: To pursue compensation, it’s necessary to show that the injuries resulted in tangible damages, such as medical expenses or other financial burdens.